BlueRival/schemary/src/mapping/README.md

 # JSON Schema Mapping

-A flexible, bidirectional JSON transformation system that allows mapping between different JSON schemas using a simple DSL (Domain Specific Language).
+A powerful, bidirectional JSON transformation system that allows mapping between different JSON structures using a simple DSL (Domain Specific Language).
+The mapping system can validate input and output using Zod schemas, transform values, and support complex data structures.

 ## Overview